HelloXiuXiu/js-gotchas/README.md

 ```js
 delete(arr[1])
 ```
-And now let's try to check the array length.
+And now let's check the array length.
 ```js
 arr.length  // still 4!
 ```
 Actually, `Array.length` shows us not the count of values in the array, but the last element index plus one (even if this element is an empty slot).
+Another visual proof for that:
 ```js
 arr[99] = 'foo'
 arr.length  // 100
 ```
-This creates a sparse array with an empty slot.
+These actions create a sparse array with an empty slot.
 ```js
 arr  // [1, empty, 3, 4, empty × 95, 'foo']
 ```
-So if you want to remove an array element by changing the contents of the array, instead of using `delete()`, that is ment to be used for removing Object properties, use the `splice()` method.
+So if you want to remove an array element, instead of using `delete()` (that is ment to be used for removing Object properties, not elements of an array) use the `splice()` method.
+Array methods update the whole array and its length property.

 <br>
 <br>